mattkhan/glabm/README.md

 The available global variables in templates are `issue` and `mergeRequest`, with the schema defined below.

+Arbitrary data can be added as globally available variables with the `--data` option, e.g. `--data='{ "variables": { "postMessage": "hi" } }'`.
+The variables must be nested under the `variables` key and in JSON format.

 ```typescript
 type Issue = {
   iid: string;